PowerGridModel/.github/profile/README.md

 Power Grid Model is a high-performance open-source project for steady-state distribution power system analysis.

-Find the latest information on the project on `TODO: the project's website`.
+This project is part of [Linux Foundation Energy](https://lfenergy.org/projects/power-grid-model/).
-Please also subscribe our [mailing list](https://lists.lfenergy.org/g/powergridmodel) to be kept updated.
+Please subscribe our [mailing list](https://lists.lfenergy.org/g/powergridmodel) to be kept updated.

 The calculation core package `power-grid-model` is available at [PyPI repository](https://pypi.org/project/power-grid-model/), with its [documentation](https://power-grid-model.readthedocs.io/).